Fabric wall panels in a home

 Fabric wall panels is a simple way for adding color and texture to a flat surface.
 I am about to show you how we upholster panels without stapling the fabric.
 This solution presented today has several advantages.
 It is a superior finish compare to wrapping the fabric around a frame.
 The work is done by facing the panel at all time.

-The fabric is install within the wooden frame or section that you have on a walls.
+The fabric is install within the wooden frame or section that you have on a wall.
 Most of time these frames fit directly on the sheet rock or even wood boards.
-Common spaces where we have seen upholstered panels are in an office, a home theater, a library or hallway or in a bedroom.
+Common spaces where we have seen upholstered panels are in an office, a home theater, a hallway or in a bedroom.
 The wooden frame is of various species of wood and an average 3 inches wide.

 The layout of each section is define by the heights and width of a wall.
 Also by the openings in a room.
 Sometimes the panels are only the upper or lower section of a wall.